10 Best Hip Stretches for Runners

 Related Post: Sitting is the New Smoking: How to Combat the Effects

+Your hip joint is a ball and socket joint that connects your torso to your legs.
 When you run, your iliopsoas muscles shorten.
 These muscles in your hip flexors help lift your leg and pull your thigh toward your body when you run.
 When they become too tight, you will have a more limited range of motion and cause strain on other lower body muscles.

-It’s essential to release this tension to prevent injuries and allow your body to run more efficiently, with a full range of motion.
+Tight hip flexors can lead to poor running form and injuries.
+So it’s essential to release hip tension to prevent injuries.
+Improved range of motion in your hips allows your body to run more efficiently.
 Weak core muscles and weak glutes can also cause hip tightness in runners.
-Exercises like glute bridges strengthen your core and glutes, which can, in turn, help your hips.
+Exercises like glute bridges strengthen your core and glutes, which can, in turn, help your hip mobility.

 Related Post: 3 Best Glute Exercises to Get Results